mathieugruson/mathieugruson/README.md

 **BUT**, there's one project that truly encapsulates my heart and soul—even though it didn’t pan out as hoped.
 I’ve poured everything into it, and I highly recommend checking it out to really gauge my abilities:
 - 🌍 [Release Soon](https://github.com/mathieugruson/release_soon) - Stay tuned!

-**About Me**: Briefly, my curiosity in IT sparked during my law studies in Maastricht.
-After completing my degree and undertaking extensive internships in business and criminal law, I pivoted to pursue IT at the **42 School of Paris**.
-This journey has been nothing short of transformative.

 🔗 [Connect with me on LinkedIn](www.linkedin.com/in/mathieu-gruson-85bb711aa)